ikathegreat/RepoManager/README.md

 Performs a git (hard) reset for all selected (checked) repos with a prompt.

 ### Clone
 Opens a dialog to provide a remote repository URL and the desired local folder name.
+Will indicate if directory already exists.
+Root path is set in the Options.

+### Clone Multiple...
+Opens a dialog to provide multiple remote repository URLs and the desired local folder name.
+Will indicate if directory already exists.
 Root path is set in the Options.

 ## Local Actions